kapardhi03/100X-Components/README.md

-# 100X-Components
+# 100xComponents
- This contains all the required components for the capstone project
+Components written with Tailwind CSS for 100x App.